oraichain/myduckserver/README.md

 We have big plans for MyDuck Server!
 Here are some of the features we’re working on:

+- [ ] Arrow Flight SQL.
 - [ ] Multiple DB.
 - [ ] Authentication.
 - [ ] ...and more!
 We’re always looking for ways to make MyDuck Server better.
 If you have a feature request, please let us know by [opening an issue](https://github.com/apecloud/myduckserver/issues/new).

 ## 🏡 Join the Community

-- [Discord](https://discord.gg/9MC5cgw5YK) Let's communicate on Discord about requirements, issues, and user experiences.
+Let's connect on [Discord](https://discord.gg/9MC5cgw5YK) to discuss requirements, address issues, and share user experiences.

 ## 💡 Contributing

-Let’s make MySQL & Postgres analytics fast and powerful — together!

 MyDuck Server is open-source, and we’d love your help to keep it growing!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get involved.
 From bug reports to feature requests, all contributions are welcome!